 The laptop was still sitting there open.
 A blank white screen.
 A blinking cursor.

 Would he have to beg?

 No answer from the void.

 The page called but he was a spent man.

 How to force himself to sit on down at the keys and make himself write?
 How could he write when he had no ideas no inspiration?

 The kettle clicked off and he stared at the blank screen for a moment before going to the kitchen and pouring himself a cuppa.

-He circled the laptop like a old dog around a indifferent cat.
+He circled the laptop like a old dog sniffing around the arse of an indifferent cat.

 Just sit the fuck down.